RyanThompson9687/SimpleWebDev/README.md

 Each ticket is tagged to a specific department, has a status (submitted, in progress, requires follow-up, complete), and a description.
 A changelog is kept for each ticket, showing responses added by admin and basic users during the progress of the ticket.

-The software is a web-based application, accessed through a browser with internet access.
-The domain name is http://tempname.online
+The software was a web-based application, accessed through a browser with internet access.
+The domain name was http://tempname.online
+This domain is now inactive, however all source code can be found in this repository.
-The software is built on a LAMP stack: using a Linux (Ubuntu 20.04) operating system,an Apache web server, a MySQL database, and the PHP programming language.
+The software was built on a LAMP stack: using a Linux (Ubuntu 20.04) operating system, an Apache web server, a MySQL database, and the PHP programming language.
-The LAMP stack is hosted by Digital Ocean, and the domain name purchased through Name.com Visual Studio Code was used for all writing and editing of source code.
+The LAMP stack was hosted by Digital Ocean, and the domain name purchased through Name.com.
+Visual Studio Code was used for all writing and editing of source code.

 Programming languages used in the source code include PHP, JavaScript, HTML, and CSS.